Skip to content

 Gigabit+ speeds are the fastest speed tiers available.
 They are ideal for handling demanding online activities like 4K/8K video streaming, competitive online gaming and multiple bandwidth-heavy tasks across various devices simultaneously.

-Additionally, you should ensure your devices are up to date and compatible with these WiFi standards to take advantage of your internet connection’s fast speeds.
+Additionally, make sure your devices are up to date and compatible with these WiFi standards to take advantage of your internet connection’s fast speeds.

 5G home internet can deliver speeds up to 300 Mbps.
 However, its performance can be inconsistent compared to wired connections because of factors like distance from 5G cell towers, signal obstruction from obstacles like buildings and trees and network congestion.